Prabhav55221/Prabhav55221.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper which explores multimodality in emotion recogntion for MCI's has been accepted to ICMI'24!
+Our paper which explores multimodality in emotion recogntion for MCI's has been accepted to ICMI'24 and is now available!